langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 .. note::
    You may be asked to create an account, but you can skip this step.

 2. Once the installer has been downloaded, run it and follow the installation instructions.
-Continue through the install with all default options until you get to the main screen.
+Continue through the installation with all default options until you get to the main screen.

 3. The last thing we need to do in Docker is make sure that Docker will automatically start whenever Windows starts, so go to settings and check the ``Start Docker Desktop when you sign in to your computer`` box.